TysonSykes/ChessGame/README.md

 # ChessGame
 An Attempt To Write A Chess Game
-/nStep 1: Learn how GitHub works.
+Step 1: Learn how GitHub works.